 Any software process must include the following four activities:

-- Software specification (or requirements engineering): Define the main functionalities of the software and the constrains around them.
+- Software specification (or requirements engineering): Define the main functionalities of the software and the constraints around them.

 - Software design and implementation: The software is to be designed and programmed.

-- Software verification and validation: The software must conforms to it’s specification and meets the customer needs.
+- Software verification and validation: The software must conform to its specification and meet the customer's needs.